enginebai/Algorithms/topics/graph.md

 }

 fun dfs(graph: Array<IntArray>, x: Int, y: Int, visited: HashSet<Pair<Int, Int>) {
-    // Skip for some conditions
+    // Skip the positions that are out of boundary or
-    if (x < 0 || x > graph.size - 1 ||
+    // have visited before or does not meet requirement. if (x < 0 || x > graph.size - 1 ||
      y < 0 || y > graph[x].size ||
       visited.contains(x to y) ||